Ors9/AlternateMeApp/README.md

 ---

-## 🚀 Future Plans
+## 🚀 Future Plans (only if profitable)

-- Add support for ChatGPT API
+- 🔁 Add support for ChatGPT's paid API for more accurate and creative responses
-- Save scenario history
+- 🕒 Save scenario history
-- Dark mode support
+- 🌙 Add dark mode support
-- Save stories for later
+- 📚 Allow saving favorite stories for later
-- Possible release to Google Play Store
+- 📱 Possible release to the Google Play Store

 ---